alroman/its-dev/README.md

 ## Git commit message

 Use the project name, followed by a `-` with a brief (under 80 chars) description.
+The project name can sometimes be the JIRA project short name.
 When you need to add a more descriptive message, add your long format message after two newlines.
-Example (Assuming the project is called `boltools`):
+Example with project is called `boltools`:

 ```
 boltools - updating entities for mariner database